hkandrewlee/hkandrewlee.github.io/content.md

 Initial draft written as a final paper for PHIL 365: Phenomenology of Physics (Winter 2026), co-taught by Thomas Ryckman and Harald Wiltsche.
 Work in progress.

-- A prominent question in Bayesian epistemology is where the legitimacy of its norms—probabilism, conditionalization—comes from.
+- A prominent question in Bayesian epistemology is where the legitimacy of its norms—probabilism and conditionalization—comes from.
 I develop a reading of Husserl's late phenomenology, in the *Cartesian Meditations* and the *Crisis*, on which these norms acquire their legitimacy from transcendental structures within experience.
 Probabilism is an idealization of the anticipatory structure of the horizon proper to our beliefs about the world, and conditionalization is an idealization of how our horizons shift in response to the fulfillment or frustration of our intentions.

 **Kant on space and geometric construction**